Key tax factors for efficient cross-border business and investment involving Iceland.

 In respect of music production in Iceland: 25 percent of the value of eligible production costs is refunded.

 An innovative company that owns research or development projects is entitled to a special income tax deduction amounting to 20 percent of expenses incurred on qualifying projects.
+The amount on which the R&D deduction is calculated within each company shall not exceed ISK 300 million for each operating year.

 A special incentive for foreign experts recruited to work in Iceland was introduced as of January 1, 2017.
 Under the incentive, foreign experts who work in Iceland and who are fully liable to tax may deduct 25 percent of their income for the first 3 years after commencing their employment (i.e. only 75 percent of their income is subject to tax), provided that certain requirements are met.